D4D25A/Medusa-Combolist-Editor/README.md

 ![](img/medusa-localui.png)

 ### Information
 Medusa is a fully-fledged advanced combolist editor that is able to take advantage of a variety of combolist edit options.
-It supports a SOCKET connection to remote a remote editor client.
+It supports a SOCKET connection to a remote editor client.

 ### Current issues
 - Need a lot of cleanup